 Begun in 2005, the farm has undergone constant evolution as I've searched for the most profitable alignment of my interests and capabilities with the demand for farm products.
-These photos represent some of that history as I have settled into primarily selling dahlias, peonies and other floral perennials exclusively to the wholesaler Mayesh.
+These photos represent some of that history as I have settled into primarily selling dahlias and peonies exclusively to the wholesaler Mayesh.

 Had split rail with two lines of electric wire put in.
 It's worked quite well keeping goats in and coyotes out.